Drury ministry: List of ministers

 Doherty would not be the only person brought into cabinet from outside the UFO caucus, as Drury appointed Toronto lawyer William Raney, a Liberal who also had not run in the 1919 election, to fill the role of Attorney General because there wasn't a single lawyer in the UFO caucus.
 Seats in the legislature were found for all three unelected cabinet members in the months after the 1919 election, as incumbent UFO MLAs stepped aside for them: Doherty would represent Peel, while Raney would represent Wellington East, both acclaimed without contest; Drury, alas, was forced to fend off a challenge from Edward Stephenson of the Soldier Party (with both Liberals and Conservatives declining to contest the seat).
 Drury emerged victorious with 67.7% of the vote.
 Stephenson was critical of Drury's qualified support of conscription in 1917, but Drury acquitted himself well before the voters.

 While very few members of the UFO caucus had experience even sitting in provincial parliament, let alone serving on a ministry, many members had plenty of experience serving in municipal political office.
-Frank Biggs was recently Warden of Wentworth County, and previously had served as chair of several vital Wentworth County Council committees; he was named both Minister of Highways and Minister of Public Works.
-Peter Smith, too, had puty in his time in municipal politics.
+Frank Biggs was recently Warden of Wentworth County, and previously had served as chair of several vital Wentworth County Council committees; he was named Minister of Public Works and Highways.
+Peter Smith, too, had put in his time in municipal politics.

 The UFOs 49 MLAs joined with 11 Labour members to form a coalition government.
 To secure those vital eleven votes, Labour MLAs Walter Rollo and Harry Mills were brought into the ministry to serve as Minister of Labour and Minister of Mines respectively.
-The Ministry of Mines was split by Drury from the Minister of Lands and Forests, a post which went to Beniah Bowman, one of few UFO caucus members with experience at Queen's Park.
+The Department of Mines was split from the Department of Lands and Forests, a post which went to Beniah Bowman, one of few UFO caucus members with experience at Queen's Park.

 The ministry was rounded out with the appointment of three more cabinet members: the youngest member, 28 year old Harry Nixon, was named to the position of Provincial Secretary; twice wounded former Lieutenant Colonel of the 157 Regiment Dougall Carmichael was appointed Minister Without Portfolio, albeit with an appointment to serve as government representative on the Hydro-Electric Commission; and Robert Grant was named Minister of Education.